 Color has a big influence in the overall brand identity and tone of a site.
 Bright, saturated colors are exciting while muted, toned down colors tend to have a serious, matter-of-fact tone.
-The examples below illustrate the effect color has on the overall emotion a site conveys.
-A Mexican street food restaurant’s website color palette is going to be drastically different than that of a law firm’s color palette is more moderate, with neutral grays and blues lending to a focused, professional tone.
+This example below illustrates the effect color has on the overall emotion a site conveys.
+This Mexican street food restaurant’s website color palette is bright, attention-grabbing and fun.
+The law firm’s color palette is more moderate, with neutral grays and blues lending to a focused, professional tone.

-Another way to your brand identity with your website is with typefaces.
+Another way to build brand identity on the web is with typefaces.
 Will big, chunky fonts be appropriate for what you’re trying to convey or will light, clean typefaces be more inline with branding efforts?
-The bright, bold font on this loom site let’s visitors know they can expect to have a fun time if they take a class here, while a light, minimal font works well on a photographer’s site where the emphasis needs to be on images.
+The bright, bold font on this loom site lets visitors know they can expect to have a fun time if they take a class here, while a light, minimal font works well on a photographer’s site where the emphasis needs to be on images.

 Should your website be traditional and easy to use?
 Or should it implement new interactive elements to engage users?
 The way a website functions can communicate to users that your company is classic and established or innovative and exciting.
 Traditionally, most websites use a top-navigation system with drop-down menus to get around the site and move between pages.
 However, changing navigation system, using animations, and uprooting expectations can make your website, brand and business stand out as an innovator.
 Once again, carefully consider what you’re trying to convey.
 If you’re brand is built on professionalism and tradition, a disruptive style like this might just disorient your visitors.
 Focusing on building functionality for your website that fits your target audience will help you further establish your brand identity on your website.

 5. Overall Style

 The combination of colors, fonts, imagery and functionality create the encompassing experience a user will have while visiting a site.
-Your users experience and how your site makes them feel will directly effect how they perceive your brand.
+Your users’ experience and how your site makes them feel will directly affect how they perceive your brand.
 Making sure all of these elements line up to create an overall style will help you establish a strong brand identity you can use in other aspects of your business’s message.
 Before you launch your brand, consider mocking up a few example pages, or asking a professional to do a mock-up for you.
 Get a list of your fonts, colors, and related images, and play around with them.
 Then, talk to your target market, ideally your existing customers, and ask them what the mock-ups make them think of.
 If you’re looking for a professional, experienced overall message, then words like “clean,” “easy to use” or “modern” will indicate you’ve hit the mark.
 Contrastingly, if you’re trying to convey excitement and interest, words like “bold,” “edgy,” or “colorful” will be better indicators.

 Your website is one of many opportunities to showcase your company to potential clients.
 Having a consistent brand identity across all of your marketing platforms, including your website, will create continuity and help establish your brand.
 Using web design elements like colors and imagery as well as written elements can help tell your company’s story and build brand loyalty.
-Keeping some of the tips outlined above will help you reach your goals with your website.